Work with us

 These are nice-to-have skills.
 Candidates that do not fulfil these requirements but have an interest in this role are encouraged to apply.

-• Experience in life science research or health technology assessment.
+• Experience working in healthcare research or health technology assessment.

 Application process